hannah-scott/hd-dn/README.md

 All HTML content on the site is dedicated to the public domain under CC0.
 To the greatest extent possible, I have waived all copyright claims to this content.

-The static site generator cite is distributed under the MIT License.
+The static site generator cite and its source code are distributed under the MIT License.